khmelevskiy/airflow_custom_metrics_plugin/README.md

 # airflow_custom_metrics_plugin

-This plugin adds cpu and ram stats for every tasks in airflow
+This plugin adds cpu and ram stats for every tasks in airflow.
+Tested on python 3.12.4 and apache-airflow 2.9.3

 ---